ox0sara/python_course_tvto/week00/FirstSession/note.md

-# 🗓️ Week 00 – Getting Started with Python
+# 🗓️ First Session – Getting Started with Python
 In our first session, we got familiar with the basics of Python programming.

 ---